daskeete/March_22_Informal_Response/README.md

 Produce a raster stack and calculate summary statistics using the script posted to our slack channel

 Raster stack summary statistics for ADM3:
+I couldn't figure out how to get the entire table into one image so I just decided to split it into two pieces.

 ![adm1](adm_3_1.PNG)
 ![adm2](adm_3_2.PNG)